Melchbourne

-Melchbourne is a village and former civil parish, now in the parish of Melchbourne and Yielden, in the Bedford district, in the ceremonial county of Bedfordshire, England.
-In 1931 the parish had a population of 160.
-On 1 April 1934 the parish was abolished to form "Melchbourne and Yelden".
+Melchbourne is a village in the civil parish of Melchbourne and Yielden, in the Bedford borough of Bedfordshire, England.
 The village is located west of Swineshead and east of Yelden.

 Melchbourne Preceptory was located in the village.
-Today the village is the location of the Church of St Mary Magdalene.
+The village includes the Church of St Mary Magdalene.

+Melchbourne was an ancient parish in the Stodden hundred of Bedfordshire.
+In 1934 the parish was merged with the neighbouring parish of Yielden or Yelden to form a new parish called Melchbourne and Yielden.
+At the 1931 census (the last before the abolition of the parish), Melchbourne had a population of 160.